February 2021

 Procedure

-If the finding is the result of a DPFS Child Care Investigation (CCI) investigation, CBCU staff monitor CLASS and IMPACT and update the progress of any due process actions on the Central Registry Background Check Results page in CLASS as long as the background check remains open.
-The monitoring inspector assigned to the operation notifies CBCU staff when a subject’s due process is complete and the subject’s role becomes a sustained perpetrator (SP).
-CBCU staff process the SP match according to 10280 Handling Sustained Central Registry Background Check Results.
+If the finding is the result of a DPFS Child Care Investigation (CCI) investigation, CBCU staff track due process by reviewing CLASS and IMPACT and updating the progress of any due process actions on the Central Registry Background Check Results page in CLASS as long as the background check remains open.
+When DFPS staff sustain a finding in IMPACT CBCU staff process the SP match per 10280 Handling Sustained Central Registry Background Check Results.

 10253 Actions Taken When a Due Process Hearing is Requested